-Kéré, who leads the Berlin-based practice Kéré Architecture, is the seventeenth architect to accept the Serpentine Galleries’ invitation to design a temporary Pavilion in its grounds.
+Kéré, who leads the Berlin-based practice Kéré Architecture, was the seventeenth architect to accept the Serpentine Galleries’ invitation to design a temporary Pavilion in its grounds.
 Since its launch in 2000, this annual commission of an international architect to build his or her first structure in London at the time of invitation has become one of the most anticipated events in the global cultural calendar and a leading visitor attraction during London’s summer season.
-Serpentine Artistic Director Hans Ulrich Obrist and CEO Yana Peel made their selection of the architect, with advisors David Adjaye and Richard Rogers.
+Serpentine Artistic Director Hans Ulrich Obrist and then CEO Yana Peel made their selection of the architect, with advisors David Adjaye and Richard Rogers.

 As an architect, Kéré is committed to socially engaged and ecological design in his practice, as evidenced by his award-winning primary school in Burkina Faso, pioneering solo museum shows in Munich and Philadelphia, and his immersive installation in the 2014 exhibition Sensing Spaces at London’s Royal Academy.

 Inspired by Kéré’s stories of gathering, debate and community, the Serpentine Pavilion 2017 hosted a new series of weekly community picnic talks, Radical Kitchen.
 On eight Wednesdays in July and August, a different London group or campaign organisation assembled in the Pavilion to share their recipes for creating meaningful social change.
 Forging a connection with food, these picnics were co-hosted and catered by Mazí Mas, a pop-up restaurant and award-winning social enterprise run by migrant women, which seeks to unearth the flavours of modern London for everyone.